 The Illinois statute of limitations differs for minors and adults in civil actions.
 Instead of the standard two-year statute of limitations to bring a claim for personal injuries, a minor has two years after turning 18 to file a civil lawsuit (735 ILCS 5/13-211).

 Claims Against Family and Friends

-Obviously, there may be some concerns when person close to you causes an accident where you have sustained injuries.
+Obviously, there may be some concerns when a person close to you causes an accident where you have sustained injuries.
 For many people, the awkwardness of presenting a claim against a relative or friend is enough to discourage them from doing anything to recover compensation for their loss.

-Nonetheless, Rosenfeld Injury Lawyers LLC is sensitive to relationships amongst friends and family and always respects the wishes of our clients—whether it means resolving the case quietly with an insurance company or filing a lawsuit in court.
+Nonetheless, Rosenfeld Injury Lawyers LLC is sensitive to relationships among friends and family and always respects the wishes of our clients—whether it means resolving the case quietly with an insurance company or filing a lawsuit in court.

 If you were injured in an Illinois car accident where a friend or family member may be at fault, contact our office for a free and confidential discussion of your legal options.